parthmehta009/layman-to-ninja/README.md

 ##### Solution

 Approach 1 : Selection sort on both array.
-As bot hare sorted compare element from first array with first element of second array and swap if required and sort second array after every swap to keep both array sorted all the time.
+As both are sorted; compare element from first array with first element of second array and swap if required and sort second array after every swap to keep both array sorted all the time.

 Approach 2 : Shellsort - h-sorted array.
 Here we used h = n/2 and for odd n value we kept h = n/2 + n%2.
-Selection is extention of Insertion sort only if try to compare with h distance element instead of next element in arrya to reduce inversion pair in array.
+Shellsort is extension of Insertion sort only, here we try to compare with h distance element instead of next element in array to reduce inversion pair in array.

 ##### Code